Wolox/tech-guides/RubyOnRails/atom-plugins.md

   apm install pigments
 ```

-For the linters plugins you need to modify some Atom configuration for Rbenv with the [following](  https://discuss.atom.io/t/how-to-run-ruby-code-in-a-console-using-rbenv-in-atom/14281/4) instructions.
+For the linter plugin you need to modify some Atom configuration for Rbenv, with the [following](  https://discuss.atom.io/t/how-to-run-ruby-code-in-a-console-using-rbenv-in-atom/14281/4) instructions.